saralozano21/Project_Surgery_Robotics/LabSession1_UR5eonline.md

 Universal Robots is a very reputed robotic company distributing collaborative robots for industrial, research and academic fields.

 ### The objective of this laboratory session will be:
+- Learn the basic concepts of the Universal Robot UR5e.